ForrestLonganecker/ListeLot/readme.md

 Similarly in the frontend I have routes set up that I use in different components that change depending on environment, I would like to abstract this into it's own file to pull from.

 I currently have cors set up to be very open.
 I would also like to make this more locked down, restricting access to only requesters.

+Given more time I would also create more scripts to streamline the development/deploy process

 ## Thank you for taking the time to look at my project, enjoy!